 Travel Planning A California Road Trip Along The Coast With Teenagers

-When we first suggested the idea of a California road trip to the kids, teenagers at the time, they seemed most excited about spending time in the cities – Los Angeles and San Francisco – probably because of having seen them in the movies, and the association with Hollywood.
+When we first suggested the idea of a California road trip to the teenagers, to be honest, they seemed most excited about spending time in the cities, Los Angeles and San Francisco, probably because of having seen them in the movies, and their iconic status.

-That said, once we started looking at where to stop along Pacific Coast Highway, we quickly realised that there were many more elements for the teenagers to get excited about, such as, spotting sea otters and sea lions, walking in the magnificent trees of the Big Sur and driving dune buggies on the beach.
+That said, once we started looking at stops along the Pacific Coast Highway, they quickly realised that there was plenty for them to get excited about across the the whole trip – sea otters, sea lions, walking in the magnificent trees of the Big Sur and driving dune buggies on the beach (to name but a few highlights).

-Good to know before booking your California road trip along the coast
+Good to know when planning your Coastal California road trip

 • Highway 1 – from Venice Beach to just north of Santa Barbara, and from Morro Bay to Santa Cruz.